no-glue/canjs-test/README.md

 canjs
 =====

-Contacts tutorial from CanJS with Flask backend
+Contacts with CanJS and Flask backend

 Requirements:
 Flask